 Every mechanic has her favorite screwdrivers, and every good teacher has different kinds of exercises to check that her students are actually learning, let them practice their new skills, and keep them engaged.
 Some types of exercise are well known, but others aren’t as widely used as they should be.
-DataCamp (my current employer) supports some of each type, and I’m keen to find both new things to try, and new ways to use what we already have.
+Most online coding platforms only support a few, and I’m keen to find both new things to try, and new ways to use what we already have.

 In order to be considered for inclusion in this article, an exercise has to be quick for learners to do, and it has to be possible to check the answer automatically.
 These requirements rule out some useful kinds of assessment, but I was surprised by how many remain.

 Let’s start with the two types of exercise people will be most familiar with.
 The first is a multiple choice question that presents a question and asks the student to pick the correct answer from a list.
 Doing this might (in fact, should) require them to do more than just read and remember, and as a previous post discussed, multiple-choice questions are most effective when their wrong answers probe for specific misconceptions on the student’s part.

 Example: You are in

 lswith an appropriate argument to get a listing of the files in the directory

 /home/repl/seasonal.
 Which of the following files is not in that directory?